 “The All-Weather Championships, especially the £1 million Finals Day at Lingfield Park on Good Friday, are now an established part of the British Racing Calendar.
 While the All-Weather Championships were initially the idea of Arena Racing Company (ARC), everyone at ARC is enormously grateful to the support we have received from all in British Racing in helping ensure the All-Weather Championships have proved a success from the outset.”

 MARTIN CRUDDACE, ARC CEO

-“As we enter the fifth season of the All-Weather Championships, kicking off on 24th October at Newcastle for the first time, we can all look forward to enjoying another winter of exciting racing ahead of crowning seven new Champions on Good Friday at Lingfield Park.
-This year we hope to have even greater international involvement with horses able to qualify for the £1 million Finals Day by running solely in Ireland and France.
-We’d like to thank those that continue to support the All-Weather Champsionships.”
+“As we enter the fifth season of the All-Weather Championships, kicking off on 24th October at Newcastle for the first time, we can all look forward to enjoying another winter of exciting racing ahead of crowning six new Champions on Good Friday at Lingfield Park.
+This year we hope to continue to grow international involvement with horses able to qualify for the £1 million Finals Day by running solely in Ireland and France.
+We’d like to thank those that continue to support the All-Weather Championships.”

 2017-18 Information Pack

 Download the full All-Weather Championships information pack by clicking the link below